 The Uniform Guidance procurement requirements (2 C.F.R.
 Part 200, Subpart D) went into effect on July 1, 2018.
-These requirements are applicable to CDBG-DR funded projects.
-These policies and procedures ensure that federal dollars are spent fairly and encourage open competition at the best level of service and price.
+The requirements are applicable to CDBG-DR funded projects.
+These policies and procedures ensure federal dollars are spent fairly and encourage open competition at the best level of service and price.
 All parties involved in the procurement must comply with these requirements.
-These requirements are to be adhered to by all parties participating in the procurement.

 On April 14, 2021, PRDOH issued Administrative Order 21-20, exempting Municipalities from compliance with the provisions of the Procurement Manual for the CDBG-DR Program (Regulation No. 9205).
-The Administrative Order allows PRDOH to follow its own procurement policies and procedures, in accordance with 2 C.F.R. §200.317, and, in turn allows Municipalities to conduct-their procurement process related to the CDBG-DR Program by implementing the provisions of federal statute 2 C.F.R.§200.318 through 2
+The Administrative Order allows PRDOH to follow its own procurement policies and procedures, in accordance with 2 C.F.R. §200.317, and, in turn allows Municipalities to conduct procurement process related to the CDBG-DR Program by implementing the provisions of federal statute 2 C.F.R. § 200.318 through 2 C.F.R. § 200.327.

-C.F.R. §200.327.
 Therefore, all Municipalities are exempted from complying with the Procurement Manual effective immediately and retroactively.

-PRDOH requires that the Municipalities comply with the policies and procedures necessary for the responsible use of CDBG-DR funds.
-Specifically, Municipalities shall keep comprehensive records and documentation of their procurement processes to allow PRDOH to effectively carry out monitoring processes when required.
+PRDOH requires the Municipalities comply with the policies and procedures necessary for the responsible use of CDBG-DR funds.
+Specifically, Municipalities shall keep comprehensive records and documentation of procurement processes to allow PRDOH to effectively carry out monitoring processes when required.

 Standards for procurement of supplies, equipment, construction, engineering, architectural, consulting, and other professional services are outlined in 2 C.F.R. §200.318 through 2 C.F.R. §200.327.
-PRDOH follows these standards to ensure goods and services are procured efficiently, at a fair price, and in compliance with all applicable Federal and State laws, as well as executive orders.
+PRDOH follows the standards to ensure goods and services are procured efficiently, at a fair price, and in compliance with all applicable Federal and State laws, as well as executive orders.

-For Regional Planning Activities, Municipalities may undergo an RFP process to procure planning services directly, staff up, or if available PRDOH may provide planning services through contracted service provider.
+For Individual Specialized Planning Analysis and Regional Planning Activities, Municipalities may undergo an RFP process to procure planning services directly, staff up, or if available PRDOH may provide planning services through contracted service provider.
 The municipality must follow the rules and guidelines for procurement and contracting as established, by PRDOH and HUD, and conduct all procurements in accordance with the federal procurement rules and regulations found in 2 C.F.R. § 200.318 through §200.327.
 The RFP option is subject to PRDOH approval.

-8 Minority and Women Owned Business Enterprises (M/WBE) and Section 3
+8 Minority and Women Owned Business Enterprises (M/WBE)

-The 2 C.F.R. § 200.321 requires the from non-Federal entity to take necessary steps to ensure that all recipients, subrecipients, contractors, subcontractors, and/or developers funded in whole or in part with CDBG-DR financial assistance ensure that, when possible, contracts and other economic opportunities are directed to minority business enterprises (MBE), women-owned business enterprises (WBE) (together M/WBE), and labor surplus area firms.
+The 2 C.F.R. § 200.321 requires from non-Federal entity to take necessary steps to ensure recipients, subrecipients, contractors, subcontractors, and/or developers funded in whole or in part with CDBG-DR financial assistance, when possible, contracts and other economic opportunities are directed to minority business enterprises (MBE), womenowned business enterprises (WBE) (together M/WBE), and labor surplus area firms.